Schowdhury1770/arff_file_generator_repo/README.md

 #for more information you can go into the Waikato website: https://www.cs.waikato.ac.nz/ml/weka/arff.html
 ## subheader
 #Watch tutorial on Youtube by Data Professor

+##add  a new section for local deveoplment
+1. open index.html in your browser